Skip to main content

 Axa

-It's not uncommon for companies to be taken away from the list.
+It's not uncommon for companies to be taken off the list.
 Here are some criteria companies need to meet to be admitted to the CAC 40 listing:

 • Euronext Paris as a market of reference